edu-secmachine/javulna/readme.md

 **Service endpoint**
 On the /rest/users endpoint you can list movies of the database.
 This endpoint is accessible to anonymous (not logged in) users too.
-Request Method: POST
+*Request Method*: POST
-URL: /login
+*URL*: /login
-Request body: username, password fields
+*Request body*: username, password fields
-Response: a JSON containg the name of the logged in user and a cookie which can be used for subsequent authentication
+*Response*: a JSON containg the name of the logged in user and a cookie which can be used for subsequent authentication

 **Postman request**
 Use the login request in the Javulna collection (Postman will automatically submit the cookie with the following requests)